schuyler/sim2075/methodology/reference/factor-loadings.md

 When upgrading an event specification from v1 to v2:

 - [ ] Confirm causal type classification
-- [ ] For Type 2: Document which pressure variables each loaded factor shocks
+- [ ] For Type 2: Document which indicator variables each loaded factor correlates with
-- [ ] For Type 2: Estimate factor → pressure transmission strength
+- [ ] For Type 2: Estimate factor → indicator transmission strength
 - [ ] For Type 3: Note if window vs resolution loadings should differ
 - [ ] Verify loading patterns are consistent with similar events
 - [ ] Update loading rationale to reflect type-specific interpretation